MINALOTFY10/E-Learning-Website/README.md

 # E-Learning-Website

 ## Description
--	A learning system that contains the facility to upload documents online, watch videos online, Responsive Design, and Take online Assessments.
+-	A E-learning system that contains the facility to upload documents online, watch videos online, Responsive Design, and Take online Assessments.

 ## Technologies Used